5 Employer “Family Status” Discrimination & Accommodation FAQs

 One Size Does Not Fit All.
 Even if an employer has standardized procedures for evaluating requests and implementing accommodation, it ought not have standardized solutions: employers must consider the individual circumstances of the employee requesting accommodation and work with that employee to determine an accommodation that’s appropriate in the particular case.
 Creativity and flexibility are key – particularly in the context of COVID-19.
 Practically, in the case of accommodation on the basis of family status, a flexible work arrangement often adequately addresses the request.
 For example:

 - Maintaining an employee’s existing schedule.

-- Allowing the employee to work specific shifts (e.g., only days, only nights, only mornings, and so on).
+- Allowing the employee to work specific shifts (for example, only days, only nights, only mornings, and so on).

 - Limiting the number of hours an employee works in a day.